thillRobot/seam_detection/README.md

 - [ ] calculate a *measure of accuracy* - i started this in `analyse_results` then moved this to `register_cloud_icp` in a hurry

 - [ ] finish the manuscript ! - submitted and now we wait

+- [ ] update all old config files with new parameters lists, maybe we should wait until we finish changing

    ##### current test scenes